yunxuan0530/OpenBypass/README.md

 A fully free &amp; open source iOS bypass application written in C#.

-### **IF YOU USE ANY CODE FROM THIS REPOSITORY IN YOUR PROJECT, YOU MUST CREDIT THE PROJECT AND KEEP YOUR APP OPEN SOURCE ASWELL.
-FAILURE TO DO SO WILL RESULT IN A DMCA**

 # What is OpenBypass?

 OpenBypass is a solution to the large amount of bypass applications that are extremely low effort & constantly break.
 This project aims to unify all (or most) iOS bypass applications into one app to reduce both possible errors as well as create a more coherent solution for the user.